knative/test-infra/tools/flaky-test-reporter/README.md

 ### Criterias for a test to be considered flaky/passed

 This tool scans latest 10 runs.
 A test is considered flaky if it failed in some but not all runs.
-For a test to be considered pass, there needs be enough data, which means at least 8 valid runs(either pass or failed), and it passed in all of them.
+For a test to be considered pass, it has to pass in all runs.
+Exceptions are test being ignored or omitted, these may be results of bad runs or test being omitted for any reason, which is tolerized for up to 2 runs.
+For example, if a test passed 8 times and skipped/omitted 2 times, it's still considered pass.

 ### Logics for Github issue to be created/closed/reopened